KingRiq/KubernetesOps/README.md

 Key features:
 - File storage and sync → store files, photos, and documents, and access them from desktops, browsers, or mobile apps.

+ADD Immich

+Immich

+Websites
+Saira's Web Portfolio websites which should be completely deployed from a docker image of some sort.
+Should I host my own images?
+Find out on the next episode!
 ---

 ### Kubernetes
-Kubernetes runs the **Nextcloud application** and manages its pods, services, and scaling.
+Kubernetes runs the **Nextcloud and Immich applications** and manages its pods, services, and scaling.
 It provides orchestration so workloads can move around nodes while maintaining availability.

 ---

 ### NFS
 An **NFS server inside the cluster** provides a **shared storage back**

+Samba is used as a file share for compatibility across multiple windows and mac machines

+Talk about NFS Provisioner -> Eventually will switch to CNI and use longhorn for replication... but what?

+Potentally will host an LLM for musi transferring.
+Need to get rid of spotify but not real solution exists.